Regularly Scheduled Conferences (RSC)

 - Registration and contact information

-Faculty presenters and planners are required to complete a Faculty and Planning Committee Disclosure in advance of each session.
+Faculty presenters and planners are required to complete a Faculty and Planning Committee Disclosure and Validation of Content Form in advance of each session.
 "Planners" include individuals that have control over the selection and/or content of the presentation.

 For disclosure reporting purposes, the timeframe for disclosure of conflicts of interest has been defined as the 12 months preceding the event.
 SLU faculty and residents may submit a disclosure form on an annual basis.
 Any changes to the original disclosure must be updated immediately and a new form sent to the CME office 10 days prior to the start of the activity.
 If a faculty or planner does not have a relevant financial relationship to the presentation/topic, the following disclosure statement must appear on the flyer: